josja/CT-ReaktJS/INSTALL.md

 # Check if you have Node 5
 node -v

-# if version is not 5 install correct version using Homebrew:
+# If version is not 5 install correct version using Homebrew:
 brew remove node --force
 brew tap homebrew/versions
 brew install homebrew/versions/node5

+# Install Cairo
+brew install pkg-config cairo libpng jpeg giflib

 # Run in root of project
 npm install